johnathanvman/F6/index.md

 					Entrys.push("I wade through the waters of the MAP and feel refreshed.
 A relaxing TAG looks surprised by my intrusion.
 She calms down when I tell her I'm just cooling off in the water."+choose(["","","I sneak a peek at her when sh's not looking and quickly sink into the water to hide my erection."]))
 				}else if(map[party.y][party.x].tag == "Forest" && unit(100).Tags[0] == "Bunnygirl"){
 					if(unit(100).Vanilla){
 						Entrys.push("I travel to AMAP"+choose([" and meet AHOS.
-She seems friendly."," just in time to see AHOS fall out of a tree!
+She seems friendly."," and meet AHOS covered in leaves.
+She brushes most of them off before greeting me."," just in time to see AHOS fall out of a tree!
 I help her up as she laughs at her clumsiness.",".
 CAHOS peeks out from behind a tree.
-I give her a wave.
-She waves back as she approaches.",", and find AHOS leaning against a tree.",".
+I wave at her, and she waves back as she approaches.",", and find AHOS crawling out of a hollow log, she gets up and dusts herself off before greeting me.",", and find AHOS leaning against a tree.",".
 CAHOS waves at me while she sits on a stump."]))
 					}else if(unit(100).Positive){
 						Entrys.push("I travel to AMAP"+choose([" and find AHOS"])+choose([" plucking mushrooms out of the ground.
 She has a small basket near her full of them."," digging out wild carrots growing in tall grass.
 She proudly shows me her overflowing basket of them."," picking berries.
 Her basket is almost full."," in a tree collecting apples.
 She tosses them into a basket with impressive aim!"]))
 					}else if(unit(100).Negative){